 The book contained 53 walks, 1 for every week of the year and 1 to spare.
 Here is our suggested schedule

 After the walk, please leave a comment, it really helps.
 Thanks!

 National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

-- Coming out of Princes Risborough Station, turn left.
-In 65 metres veer right with the road, away from the station.
+- Coming out of Princes Risborough Railway Station, turn left.
+In 65 metres turn right with the road, away from the station.
+There are hoardings on your right around a site awaiting redevelopment.
 At a T-junction in 90 metres turn right on Summerleys Road, signposted to High Wycombe and Aylesbury.